RutledgePaulV/q-builders/README.md

 ### Why is this better?
 As soon as you start typing, you'll notice that you're never even given an inapplicable option at any point as you build your queries.
-Also, since you define the accepted type when you define your query model, there's no need to worry about someone passing an integer to a string field, etc.
+Also, since you define the accepted type when you define your query model, there's no need to worry about someone passing an integer to a string field, etc. It supports both chaining and composition to build a query and is ideal for using static imports to create what is essentially a query DSL.

 ### Out Of Box Target Query Formats: